FAQ (Frequently Asked Questions) a.k.a. monKeypaper v0.19

 What is the purpose of cryptomonKeys?
 What can I do with them?

-Currently, cryptomonKeys are collectibles, or trading cards.
+Currently, cryptomonKeys are mostly collectibles, or trading cards.
 You can collect and hold them, or you can trade them with others.
-We have several ideas for apps/dapps and games and plan to realize some of those in the future, but we are right now focusing on card creation and distribution, and setting the grounds for future card utility within a community/ecosphere.
-Thus we are currently not promising specific dapps or games, or give any ETA.
+They are also useful for monkeyFarm.
+Most recently, cryptomonKeys are used to earn the cryptocurrency BANANO in the MonkeySlots game.
+We have ideas for more apps/dapps and games and plan to realize some of those in the future, but we are right now focusing on card creation and distribution, and setting the grounds for future card utility within a community/ecosphere.
+Thus we are currently not promising specific additional dapps or games, or give any ETA.

 Other ‘usecases’ already established within the project now, as mentioned above, are education and charity.

 We feel that free distribution paired with education is ideal to help new users join the space and starting to enjoy NFTs as much as we do.
 Since we started, we already witnessed many new users joining the space and learning a lot about the world of digital collectibles/NFTs, which is great!
 Some even sent a cryptomonKey to their friends!
 We’d like to see and establish the cryptomonKeys community as a welcoming, intuitive and easy entry for many more to join.

 In terms of charity, we have committed to donate 19% of all proceeds from secondary market fees as explained above.
 In addition, we decided to auction off a maximum of 1 cryptomonKey cards every 19 days (this started on Nov 20,2020) and donate 81% of the proceeds from those auctions to charitable organizations while the remaining 19% will further help to support the project itself and be allocated in the same way as described further above for market fees.

 Of note, auctioning off 1 card every 19 days currently means we actually sell 0.04% of our cards and distribute 99.96% still entirely for free.